xiaolul/opt_est/README.md

-*The scripts haven't been fully cleaned yet.*
+*The scripts haven't been cleaned yet.*

 ## Preliminaries
 - All the estimations are based on contributing runs only.